Information about Atorvastatin

 Q. Can I stop taking Atorvastatin?

 No, you should not stop taking Atorvastatin without consulting your doctor.
-You should consult your doctor if you think that taking Atorvastatin is causing side effects.
-Your doctor may accordingly decide to lower your dose or change your medicine.
+If you think that Atorvastatin is causing side effects, you should consult your doctor who may accordingly lower your dose or change your medicine.

 Q. Does Atorvastatin cause memory loss?